 such a reduction is probably not lossless.

-Thus similar to the way the Wishart Classifier is employed, to better understand polsar data
+Thus similar to the way the Wishart Classifier is employed, to better understand POLSAR data

 the use of this technique should be complemented with some high-dimensional POLSAR target-decomposition techniques (e.g. Freeman Durden or entropy/anisotropy TODO:CITE ...)